speekha/httpmocker/README.md

 "myParamValue", a header "myHeader" with the value "myHeaderValue" and a body containing the digit '1' (based on the regex used as body) will match the first case: it will be answered a HTTP 200 response of type "application/json", with a header "myHeader" of value "headerValue1".
-The body for this response will be found in a nearby file name "body_content.txt".
+The body for this response will be found in a nearby file named "body_content.txt".
 In any other cases, the request will be answered with the second response: a HTTP 200 response with "headerValue2" as header and a simple string "No body here" as body.

 Finally, in some cases, network connections might fail with an exception instead of a HTTP error code.
 This kind